thakurtanya/kontikilabsDevelopers/doc/source/AlterNLU-Features.rst

 	.. note::
 		Any modification made in the entity section is altered dynamically in the sentences of the intent section, and vice versa.

-Let us suppose we have to create an entity "brand" which has the below data:
+Let us suppose - an entity "brand" which has the below data:

 	.. image:: https://raw.githubusercontent.com/thakurtanya/kontikilabsDevelopers/master/images/brand-synonyms.png

-From the image we can make out that the Reference Value - lenovo has synonyms - inspiron, thinkpad etc, while the other entry is "dell" which holds "vostro", "chromebook" etc as synonyms.
+From the image above we can make out that "Reference Value", "lenovo" has synonyms - ``["inspiron", "thinkpad"]`` etc, while the other entry is "dell" which holds ``["vostro", "chromebook"]`` etc as synonyms.

 Now, in the intent section, I train for the phrase - "I want an Inspiron".
 And for other similar phrases, I tag the word "Inspiron" with "lenovo" reference value.

 	.. image:: https://raw.githubusercontent.com/thakurtanya/kontikilabsDevelopers/master/images/example-1.png

-Later, while examining my created entities, I realize that I have tagged "Inspiron" which is a variant of dell to lenovo.
-Therefore, I delete the synonym value from lenovo and add the "Inspiron" synonym to dell reference value.
+Later, while examining my created entities, I realize that I have tagged "Inspiron", which is a variant of "dell" to "lenovo".
+Therefore, I delete the synonym value from "lenovo" and add the "Inspiron" synonym to "dell" reference value.
 Now, our code dynamically judges the modification made and update the "Reference Value" to "dell" in all the sentences present in the intent section.